tc39/proposal-temporal/civildatetime.md

 The following functions are abstract operations that operate on time values (defined SOMEWHERE).
 Note that, in every case, if any argument to one of these functions is NaN, the result will be NaN.

 #### Year Number
-The Year Number is a positive integer corresponding to a particular year.
+The Year Number is a integer Number corresponding to a particular year.
 It is called the year value.
 It must have a Number value and may not be NaN.

 #### Month Number
 The Month Number is a positive integer corresponding to a particular month.
 It is called the month value and is identified by an integer in the range of 1 to 12, inclusive.
 It must have a Number value and may not be NaN.